Chicago Fire Extinguisher Maintenance

 - Compliance Report: results recorded in the building's compliance report and uploaded to the Fire Safety Portal.

-Determining the Number, Size and Location of Fire Extinguishers Required
+Number, Size and Location of Fire Extinguishers Required